etocles/projEX/angular-todolist/README.md

 Run `npm run start:electron` to run the app as an external electron process.

+## Electron with live reload

+Run `npm run start` to use electron-forge to start the app.
+Then, use `rs` in console to reload app after changes

 ## Package Electron app

 Run `npm run make` to package the app for your respective system